file-format/Docs/en/programming/kt.md

 menu:
   docs:
     parent: "programming"
-lastmod: 2020-17-12
+lastmod: 2021-05-20
 ---

 ## What is a KT file? ##

-Kotlin is a general-purpose cross-platform programming language developed by JetBrains to be fully interoperable with [Java](/programming/java/).
-The Kotlin source code is contained in a file with the .kt extension.
+A source code written in Kotlin is saved with .kt extension which is commonly known as **Kotlin file extension**.
+The Kotlin is a general-purpose cross-platform programming language developed by JetBrains to be fully interoperable with [Java](/programming/java/).
 The Kotlin trademark is protected by the Kotlin Foundation.

 Kotlin was announced as the preferred programming language for Android App development by Google on 7th May 2019.
 Android Studio 3.0 started supporting Kotlin as an alternative for Android App development in October 2017.